biothings/x-bte-extension-docs/docs/source/index.rst

-.. x-smartapi extension doc documentation master file, created by sphinx-quickstart on Fri Jun  5 11:28:45 2020.
+.. x-bte extension doc documentation master file, created by sphinx-quickstart on Fri Jun  5 11:28:45 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.